Squeaky Fromme: Charles Manson and her involvement with the Manson Family

-Around 1973, Fromme started work on an extensive 600-page book about the Manson Family, including intricate drawings and photos; other family members had contributed to it as well.
-Fromme sent it to publishers, but she dropped it after discussing it with Clem Grogan, deciding that the project was too incriminating.
+Around 1973, Fromme started to write an extensive 600-page book about the Manson Family.
+It included intricate drawings and photos; other family members had also contributed to it.
+Fromme sent it to publishers, but she dropped her plan to get it published after she discussed it with Clem Grogan, deciding that the project was too incriminating.
 The book, titled Reflexion, was eventually published in 2018 by the Peasenhall Press.